The lambeosaurines are the

-Lambeosaurines can be divided into two general groups: Parasaurolophini and Lambeosaurini (a.k.a.
+Lambeosaurines can be divided into several general groups: Aralosaurini, Tsintaosaurini, Parasaurolophini, and Lambeosaurini (a.k.a.
 Corythosaurini).
-Parasaurolophini is as yet not as populous as Lambeosaurini, which is composed of several closely-related taxa.
-In fact, it has been suggested that Lambeosaurus, Corythosaurus, and Hypacrosaurus are similar enough to each other to allow for them to be classified under the same genus: Hypacrosaurus.
+It has been suggested that Lambeosaurus, Corythosaurus, and Hypacrosaurus are similar enough to each other to allow for them to be classified under the same genus: Hypacrosaurus.

 | | `--Blasisaurus

 Basal Lambeosaurinae, Aralosaurini, and Tsintaosaurini: